vicramon/ember-tutorial/chapters/the-ember-object.md

 If you are dying to code you can skip directly the [Our App](/our-app) chapter, but if you want to know what's going on then I recommend that you stick around.

 The following few chapters will be a whirlwind tour of Ember Objects, Routing, Routes, Controllers, Views, and Templates.
+I'm only going to cover the basics so we can start coding as soon as possible.
+You can do a deep dive through the [Ember Guides](http://emberjs.com/guides/) once you've completed this tutorial.

 # The Ember Object

 Ember implements its own object system.
-The base object is called Ember.Object.
+The base object is Ember.Object.
 All of the other objects in Ember extend Ember.Object.

-While most of the time you will be using an object like Ember.Controller or Ember.View, you can also use Ember.Object itself.
-As an example, you might use it to create a service object that handles some non-persisted logic.
+Most of the time you will be using an object that extends Ember.Object like Ember.Controller or Ember.View, but you can also use Ember.Object itself.
+One common use for Ember.Object is for service objects that handle some specific non-persisted logic.

 If you open your browser's console in your Hello World app you'll be able to follow along with these commands, though you'll need to convert the CoffeeScript to Javascript.

-You can create a basic object like this:
+You can instantiate a basic object like this:

 ```coffee
 user = Ember.Object.create()